World Baseball Classic (WBC) Logo

 The inaugural tournament, held in 2006, featured 16 national teams competing from the United States, Puerto Rico, and Japan.
 In the final, the Japanese national team defeated Cuba 10–6.
 The event exceeded expectations, drawing over 700,000 spectators and millions more viewers on television.

-2013, the event expanded its reach by introducing global qualifiers, allowing more nations to vie for a spot in the main competition.
-The Dominican Republic captured its first championship title, achieving a flawless undefeated run and defeating Puerto Rico 3–0 in the final.
-This victory highlighted the growing strength of baseball in the Caribbean.
+In 2013, the event expanded its reach by introducing global qualifiers, allowing more nations to vie for a spot in the main competition.
+The Dominican Republic captured its first championship, going undefeated and defeating Puerto Rico 3–0 in the final.
+This victory highlighted baseball’s growing strength in the Caribbean.

 The 2017 championship marked a historic milestone for American baseball.
 Manager Jim Leyland led Team USA to its first title, and in the final, the United States dominated Puerto Rico 8–0.
 The tournament broke attendance and television records, demonstrating its growing popularity.